RiskyMH/EmailThing/README.md

 * [Turso](https://turso.tech) for providing a good pricing for database.
 * [Alfonsusac](https://github.com/alfonsusac) for designing the logo and sticker.
 * [Members of Next.js Discord](https://discord.gg/NextJS) for helping me with motivation and testing.
-* And one of the most important, [Dawid Jankowski](https://dribbble.com/shots/15142673-E-mail-Client-Inbox-Dark-Mode) for providing the design to base the app on.
 * *and many more that I can't possibly mention...*

 ## Need Help?